Blood and Marrow Transplantation

 The dedicated Blood and Marrow Transplantation Team provides diagnosis and medical management of patients with diseases treatable by stem cell transplantation (SCT), including all aspects of pre- and post-transplant care.

-BMT program is FACT accredited since 2002 and performs more than 75 transplants per year.
+BMT Center is FACT accredited since 2002 and performs more than 75 transplants per year.

 - 14 dedicated in-patient beds for transplant